 17 Mar · Full-on Ronda day.
 A good night’s sleep in a cozy, warm hotel after being productive with text & map changes is always energizing.
 Add to that an amazing hotel breakfast & I was set.
 More off-and-on rain & chilly temps, but I managed to check almost everything off the list.
 Nothing like a good stew to take away the chill.
 Of course it poured again later… time to triage, stay inside & work on more input.

 18 Mar · The folks at ReservaTauro are so darn nice!
-I know I spent too long chatting with them, but it’s so easy to get carried away.
-And that homemade chocolate cake didn’t hurt either.
+I know I spent too long chatting with them, but it’s easy to get carried away.
+And that homemade chocolate cake they served didn’t hurt either.
 On to Granada via Antequera where I saw the beginnings of a national transport strike: kilometers & kilometers of parked trucks but fortunately for me in the opposite direction!
 I managed to turn in the car early, got a late snack for lunch & had a lovely welcome at the hotel.
 Granada was hopping!

 19 Mar & 20 Mar · Granada is truly one of Spain’s great cities.
 So much history, a fantastic location, a Muslim palace complex, & that classic granaíno attitude.
 Another whirlwind of emotion too as I chatted with people I’ve known for over 20 years: How did we survive the pandemic?
 How could we be apart from each other for so long?
 What a sense of comfort to share those stories in person again.
 I also had a negative COVID test which surprised me, given the number of interactions I’d had since the beginning of this trip!

 21 Mar · Saved the best for last: the Alhambra!
-Few things changed there due to the pandemic, & it is nice to see the text so tight & concise.
+Few things changed there due to the pandemic, & I love seeing the text so tight & concise.
 Granada finally has train service again, so getting home was easy… & scenic.
 Even the two-hour wait in Santa Justa for my local commuter train went by quickly.
 What an intense & crazy 13 days!